LiorJerbi/AutoRobots_FinalProj/Readme.md

 ## Overview

 This project provides a solution for processing GNSS (Global Navigation Satellite System) raw measurements.
 It includes functionalities to parse raw measurement log files, compute positioning using a naive algorithm, and generate visualization outputs in KML format.
+The project has been enhanced with several improvements for better accuracy and usability.

 ## Requirements